Country Profile: Papua New Guinea

 Environment

-Papua New Guinea faces significant environmental challenges, including rainforest loss due to logging and the effects of mining on water quality.
-The country is party to several international environmental agreements aimed at biodiversity, climate change, and sustainable development.
+Papua New Guinea faces several environmental issues, including deforestation, soil erosion, and the impact of mining activities.
+The country is a party to multiple international environmental agreements aimed at addressing climate change, biodiversity, and other ecological concerns.

 Transportation